SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 may take away the Disadvantage and an equal amount of Advantages, Special Abilities, and maybe even Character and Fate Points.

-17

-Chapter 2

-Achilles’ Heel (R3)
+**Achilles’ Heel (R3)**

 The character has a particular serious weakness.
 It is not something that most other characters ﬁnd especially dangerous or inconvenient, but the character suffers severe modiﬁers to diﬃculties or even damage when exposed to it.
 Some examples include:

-Allergy: A reasonably common things that she cannot always avoid strongly affects the character.
+* Allergy: A reasonably common things that she cannot always avoid strongly affects the character.
 When exposed to the allergen, the character must generate a Moderate Strength or stamina total (as an action) or she takes 3D in damage.
 The character can resist the damage through applicable defenses, but she has to generate the stamina total as an action every round she is exposed to the allergen.

-Cultural Allergy: The same as above, but there is some social situation that causes the character to freeze (exposure to nudity, the sight of police, etc.) and lose all Critical Success rerolls until the condition is gone.
+* Cultural Allergy: The same as above, but there is some social situation that causes the character to freeze (exposure to nudity, the sight of police, etc.) and lose all Critical Success rerolls until the condition is gone.

-Environmental Incompatibility: The character is sensitive to something in the environment: an extreme of temperature, the chemical content of rain water, a component of the atmosphere, or something similar.
+* Environmental Incompatibility: The character is sensitive to something in the environment: an extreme of temperature, the chemical content of rain water, a component of the atmosphere, or something similar.
 Exposure to this without the proper protection causes the character to take a -4 modiﬁer to his damage resistance total or a +1 modiﬁer to all diﬃculties (which increases by +1 per minute exposed) until the character is out of the harmful situation.

-Example: The high quantity of carbon monoxide produced by some combustion engines may poison a plant creature.
+    * Example: The high quantity of carbon monoxide produced by some combustion engines may poison a plant creature.
 When in the presence of these engines (for instance, when in a big city where these sorts of engines are used), the character must have an air ﬁlter on at all times.

-Metabolic Difference: The character needs more life support (typically food) than “normal” and begins to take damage after hours of malnutrition.
+* Metabolic Difference: The character needs more life support (typically food) than “normal” and begins to take damage after hours of malnutrition.
 For food, the character eats the equivalent of twice as many meals per day as the average Human.
 For instance, the character